A short history lesson:

 After the belt grinder was built and running smoothly, I began to practice and hone my skills as a stock removal knifemaker.
 I found stock removal to be much faster and more precise than the old bladesmithing method I was beginning to learn.

-I sold my first blade when I was 15 and founded my company in 2019 at the age of 18.
 I've continued to learn and develop my skills as a knifemaker and don't plan on stopping any time soon.
 I cannot thank the blacksmithing/knifemaking community enough for what they've helped me achieve.
 Nearly everyone I've talked to has been incredibly generous with their knowledge and time.

 The bottom line: